BZoennchen/supercollider-book/_sources/chapters/sounddesign/filters/3-frequency-filters.md

 # Frequency Filters

 Frequency filters are the filters we mean if we talk about filters in general.
-They attune the a band of frequencies of a signal.
+They attune the band of frequencies of a signal.

 As Butterworth stated: